Clove: benefits, dosage, contraindications

 Anti-inflammatory

 Eugenol is the component responsible for the anti-inflammatory effects of clove.
-Eugenol inhibits or modulates enzymes involved in the inflammatory cascade and decreases the production of inflammatory mediators.
-In vitro, a methanolic clove extract as well as eugenol alone inhibit the production of prostaglandin E2 by inhibiting the expression of COX-2.
-An aqueous clove extract inhibits the anaphylactic reaction by reducing histamine release from mast cells in rats.
+Eugenol inhibits or modulates the enzymes involved in the inflammatory cascade and decreases the production of inflammatory mediators.
+In vitro, a methanolic extract of clove, as well as eugenol alone, inhibit the production of prostaglandin E2 by inhibiting COX-2 expression.
+An aqueous extract of clove inhibits the anaphylactic reaction by reducing histamine release from mast cells in rats.

 Usages associés